simonwahll/wahllcontent/dart/dart/constants.md

 print(text);
 ```

-is exaclty the same as doing this:
+is exactly the same as doing this:

 ```dart
 print("Hello World!");